bruceharrison1984/Schedulely/README.md

 ## Description

 - 🤏 Extremely small package size
-- 📱 Entire design is based on CSS-grid, so it is fully responsive (and fast!)
+- 📱 Entire design is based on CSS-grid, so it is fully responsive and fast!
-- 🔩 Easy to override default components to add behavior (and you should!)
+- 🔩 Easy to override default components to add behavior... and you should!

 A light-weight, highly customizable Month calendar for React-based applications.
 The primary focus of NextMonth is to just display a CSS-grid based month calendar with events.